Ezekiel 1 – Ezekiel’s Vision of God and His Throne

 v.
 “The four represent all sentient creation.
 Man is the highest creature God made.
 Lion, eagle and ox dominate the wild animal kingdom, the skies, and the domesticated animals respectively.
 Since God sits on a throne above the cherubim, the thought is that all sentient creation is subordinate to him.”
 (Smith)

-vi. i.
-There are many examples of paintings and sculptures from the middle east that combine animal and human forms – for example, a winged bull with a human head.
+vi.
+There are many examples of paintings and sculptures from the Middle East that combine animal and human forms – for example, a winged bull with a human head.
 But there is nothing like this, beings that have four faces.

 c.
 Each one went straight forward: The idea from Ezekiel 1:9 is repeated for emphasis.
 These beings did not turn when they went, not moving to the right or the left.

 i.
 “God is moving forward undeviatingly, unhesitatingly toward the accomplishment of His purpose in this world today.
 Nothing will deter Him—nothing can sidetrack Him at all.”
 (McGee)